- 1/2 cup sugar

 - 4 drops green food coloring, optional

-- In a large bowl, beat sugar and oil until crumbly.
+- In a bowl, beat sugar and oil until crumbly.
 Add egg; beat for 1 minute.
-Combine the flour, cocoa, baking soda and salt.
+Combine flour, cocoa, baking soda and salt.
 Gradually beat into sugar mixture.
-Add milk and mix well.
-(Dough will be sticky.)
-With lightly floured hands, roll dough into 3/4-in. balls.
+Add 2 tablespoons milk; mix well.
+With lightly floured hands, roll dough into 36 balls.

 "This was my first whoopie pie AND my first TOH recipe.
 They came out more like cookies with frosting, not as I remember whoopie pies to be.
 BUT, they were good.
 I would just double the batter to drop them double the size, to make them bigger."